On the Shelf Life of Fine-Tuned LLM-Judges: Future-Proofing, Backward-Compatibility, and Question Generalization: Experimental Setup

 \subsection{Gauging Generator Strength.}

-We ground our study in mathematics, a domain with verifiable solutions, and use the DeepScaleR dataset, which contains 40K Olympiad-style problems with gold answers.
-For each generator, we sample $20$ responses per question and measure its strength using pass@1.
-The pass@1 metric captures the probability that a uniformly sampled attempt is correct.
-This yields two clear tiers, as shown in~\Cref{fig:generator-performance} in~\Cref{app:models}: recent or larger models attain pass@1 scores of about $0.45$, while smaller or older models cluster near $0.25$.
-We therefore group generators into \emph{weaker} and \emph{stronger} strength and use these groups to define our response-distribution shifts.
-Further details on the choice of generators and how their strength is gauged are provided in~\Cref{app:models}.
+{ We ground our study in two datasets with verifiable solutions: DeepScaleR~\citep{deepscaler2025} and MMLU-Pro~\citep{NEURIPS2024_ad236edc}.
+DeepScaleR contains 40K Olympiad-style, reasoning-intensive math problems with gold answers.
+MMLU-Pro, by contrast, provides verifiable MCQ-style, knowledge-intensive questions spanning 14 diverse domains, including STEM, humanities, social sciences, law, business, psychology, and philosophy, enabling us to study judge shelf-life across a broad range of domains.
+For generators, we utilize a diverse set of popular instruction-tuned models, listed in~\Cref{table:model_details} (in~\Cref{app:models}).
+For each generator, we sample 20 responses per question and measure its strength using Pass@1.
+Pass@1 captures the probability that a uniformly sampled attempt is correct and yields two clearly separated clusters, as shown in~\Cref{fig:generator-performance} and~\Cref{fig:generator-performance-mmlu} (in~\Cref{app:models}), where recent or larger models achieve substantially higher scores than smaller or older models.
+Based on this distinguishable performance difference, we cluster low- and high-performing generators into weak (Gemma-2-9B, Qwen-2-7B, Llama-3.1-8B, Ministral-8B) and strong (Gemma-3-12B, Qwen-2.5-7B, Qwen-2.5-32B, Llama-3.3-70B, Mistral-Small-24B) groups, respectively, and use these clusters to define our response-distribution shifts.
+Further details on generator selection and strength estimation are provided in~\Cref{app:models}. }